will-y/crystal-tools/src/main/resources/assets/crystal_tools/guides/crystal_tools/guide/tools.md

   - Weakness
   - Slowness
   - Wither
+- Target Mobs
+  - You can select mobs (by looking at them while aiming)
+  - Arrows fired will auto-target that mob

 ### Fishing Rod
 - Lure
 - Luck of the Sea
 - Chance to Double Drops
   - 20% Per level

+### Shield
+- Armor
+  - Increases your armor when you have the shield in you off-hand
+- Thorns
+  - Deals damage when you block mobs with the shield (25% chance per level to do 3 damage)
+- Reduce Cooldown
+  - Decreases the cooldown when the shield is disabled (if you have all of the points in this, the shield can't be disabled)
+- Shield Bash
+  - Increases the attack damage of the shield
+- Flaming Shield
+  - Mobs blocked by the shield will catch on fire
+- Slow Mobs
+  - Mobs blocked by this shield will be slowed
+- Totem SLot
+  - Allows you to attach totems of undying to the shield.
+They trigger like normal totems
+  - Craft with a totem of undying to add it
+- Shield Knockback
+  - Mobs blocked by this shield will be knocked back
+- Poison Mobs
+  - Mobs blocked by this shield will be poisoned
+- Wither Mobs
+  - Mobs blocked by this shield will be withered
+- Target Mobs
+  - You can select mobs (by looking at them while blocking)
+  - Any projectiles blocked will automatically target that mob